DavidLPearce/AvoidAttract/README.md

 * The T2 (BA) function analyzes camera trapping data to calculate the time between the detections of species B followed by species A given that a T1 (AB) event occurred.

-* The T3 (AA) function analyzes camera trapping data to calculate the time between the detections of species A followed by species A without species B inbetween detections.
+* The T3 (AA) function analyzes camera trapping data to calculate the time between the detections of species A followed by species A without species B in between detections.

-* The T4 (ABA) function analyzes camera trapping data to calculate the time between detections of species A, with a detection of species B inbetween the detections of species A.
+* The T4 (ABA) function analyzes camera trapping data to calculate the time between detections of species A, with a detection of species B in between the detections of species A.

 * The AAR function calculates the T1, T2, T3 and T4 events as well as the T2/T1 (BA/AB) and T4/T3 (ABA/AA) ratios.